Byndyusoft/jenkins-pipeline/docs/settings/deploy.md

   - `vaultAppRoleCredential` - credentials from jenkins for get secret
 - `yaml` - custom settings for "Pod Templates jenkins agent(k8s)"
 - `volumes` - volumes that are defined for the pod and are mounted by ALL containers for "Pod Templates jenkins agent(k8s)"
-  - `persistentVolumeClaim` - an existing persistent volume claim by name
+  - `persistentVolumeClaim` - an existing persistent volume claim by name.
+     - `claimName` - claim name.
+     - `mountPath` - path to mount this volume inside the pod

 ## Example `deploy.yaml` file